 In summary, from what I understand, the earlier occurrence of the Babylonian & Palestinian notations possibly represent respective local traditions of singing (whose original meaning and interpretation is now lost, compounded by the fact that it got mixed up with the later Tiberian notation).
 This Tiberian "Te Amim" notation (from the Hebrew "ta`am"- "to taste") later added by the Masorites, has its credentials to Levitical antiquity, thanks to it being preserved & handed down by the Karaites: heirs of the priestly Elders of Bathyra or Boethusians.

 Thus, according to the claims of Suzanne Haïk-Vantoura, the entire Bible was revealed as one immense musical score - the musical legacy once thought forever lost, after the destruction of the Temple, had been rediscovered!

 THE SIGNIFICANCE OF THE "TE AMIM" ACCENTS - EVIDENCE OF A BIBLICAL LINK BETWEEN THE ANCIENT HEBREWS AND THE ANCIENT EGYPTIANS?

-If the "Te Amim" accents attached to the entire text of the earliest surviving examples of the Hebrew Bible really do represent Egyptian-style cheironomy musical notation, then there is another amazing implication - this could be tantalizing evidence of the link between ancient Egyptian culture, and the ancient Hebrews, as so vividly described throughout the Hebrew Bible!
+If the "Te Amim" accents attached to the entire text of the earliest surviving examples of the Hebrew Bible really do represent Egyptian-style cheironomy musical notation, then there is another amazing implication - this could be tantalising evidence of the link between ancient Egyptian culture, and the ancient Hebrews, as so vividly described throughout the Hebrew Bible!